-Hungary does not produce any livestock clones, offspring of clones, GE animals, or products derived from animal biotechnologies.
+Hungary does not produce any livestock clones, offspring of clones, GE animals, or products derived from animal biotechnologies in agriculture.
+There is no information available on the production of GE animals for biomedical or experimental purposes.

 c) EXPORTS

 Hungary does not export GE animals, livestock clones, or products from these animals including genetics.